TeamAwesomeBot/Bot/README.md

 ##### Made by ContiousAtom and JustM3Dev

 ## Idea
 We made this bot just because we wanted to know if it would work making a bot together with someone else.
-First we wanted the bot to be themed(like for a game) but then we realized we could just make a bit of everything!
+First we wanted the bot to be themed(like for a game) but then we realized we could just make a bit of everything.

 ## Installation
+#### Note: The robot is constantly changing.

 ```bash
 git clone [repolink]
 cd awesomebot